np-guard/cluster-topology-analyzer/README.md

         output format; must be either "json" or "yaml" (default "json") -netpols
-        whether to synthesize NetworkPolicies to allow only the discovered connections -q    runs quietly, reports only severe errors and results -v    runs with more informative messages printed to log
+        whether to synthesize NetworkPolicies to allow only the discovered connections -dnsport int
+        specify DNS port to be used in egress rules of synthesized NetworkPolicies (default 53) -q    runs quietly, reports only severe errors and results -v    runs with more informative messages printed to log
 ```